Here are some resources on how to craft real people out of paper and ink.

 Of course, there are the books.

 Along the way, I've read Writing YA Fiction for Dummies (hey, I was curious, okay?
 It's super basic with some solid stuff you need to know); On Writing by Stephen King, Save the Cat by Blake Synder, How to Write the Breakout Novel by Donald Maass, James Frey's How to Write a Damn Good Novel (not that James Frey, the other one).
 All are really interesting and help you chip away some of the newbie mistakes that we all make.
+One of my most recent favorites is Anne Lamott's Bird by Bird.

 Not one of them is my bible though.
 You really have to craft your own manual as you learn.
 That's the truth.